 Meister Eckhart said, “As I have often said, I like best those things in which I see most

-Enlightenment doesn’t take one unawares; rather one is drawn into it.
+Enlightenment doesn’t take one unawares; rather one is progressively drawn into it.
 Moreover, the less effort there is on the part of the self, the faster one advances.
 Jeanne Guyon compared it to sinking in an ocean: “Without perceiving its sinking, the soul would sink to the most profound depths with incredible speed.”
-She also used the analogy of rowing a galley out of a harbor: once free of the harbor it spreads its sails:
+She also used the analogy of rowing a galley out of a harbor.
+Once free of the harbor it spreads its sails:

 The Buddhist canon employs the same metaphor:

 This effortlessness is again compared in the Dasabhumika to a great seafaring boat.
 When the boat is not yet at sea, much labour is needed to make it move forward, but

 as soon as it reaches the ocean, no human power is required; leave it alone and the wind will take care of it.
 One day’s sailing thus left to itself on the high seas will surely be more than equal to one hundred years of human labouring while still in the shallows.
 When the Bodhisattva sails out onto the great ocean of Bodhisattvahood, one moment of effortless activity will surpass infinite deeds of conscious striving.
 (D. T. Suzuki, 1929, p.
 226)

 Meister Eckhart said that the greatest virtue at this point is passivity: to “suffer” or allow God to work in the soul.
 The main thing is to maintain that feeling of letting go, of surrender.
 As your life comes up from the subconscious into awareness, let everything go.